mindee/devrel/content/writing/blog-posts/blog-template.md

 ## Article Information

 - Title
-- Author #1
+- Authors
-- Author #2
+- Category
 - Tags
+- Slug
-- URL
+- Excerpt

 ## Image Information

-- Source
+- Source URL
-- Allowed commercial usage
+- License
 - Credit mention, if needed

 **Note**: Repeat this section for all images in the article, including the featured one or screenshot of code or mathematical formula